system76/tech-docs/src/models/nebula49-1/assembly.md

 ## Installing the SATA backplane:

-nebula36 is designed to work with an optional SATA backplane to allow for easy hot-swapping of 2.5" storage drives.
+Each 2.5" drive cage in nebula49 is designed to work with an optional SATA backplane to allow for easy hot-swapping of 2.5" storage drives.
 The SATA backplane can be seen below.

 ![2.5" SATA backplane](./img/sata-backplane.webp)